Deploy on Kubernetes, with Kafka support

 Test installation

-In order to expose the load balancer Service of the manifest above, we can use the minikube tunnel command as follows:
+To expose the LoadBalancer Service defined in the manifest above, use the Minikube tunnel command:

 minikube tunnel